Xelynega/Da-Wae-Engine/README.md

   - At some point there will need to be a method to save and load scenes into files so that there is some form of persistence.
   - Scenes are made up of a list of objects and the buffers that store all the render data for those objects renderobjects.
   - Scenes are where the main update function will eventually be.
+  - Stores the command buffer for drawing the scene, needs to be updated whenever objects are added or removed from the scene.ffer
+  - Stores the VkDeviceMemory that points to the buffers as well.
   - Since renderobjects can be loaded and unloaded from the buffers whenevere, there is a function to optimize the buffer usage, repacking the buffers as tight as can be so that there isn't big chunks of unused data in use by the gpu.

 Well, that's all for now, as said previously the purpose of this engine is purely educational, so any flaws/strange decisions are either for the sake of learning or lack of knowledge.